Basavaraj-PM/90-Days-DSA/README.md

-# 90-Days-DSA
-Learning the prerequisites: Mathematics and each topics program implementation
+#DAY 1: Learning the prerequisites: Mathematics and each topics program implementation